 This research stream considers the realities of global supply chains and attempts to identify key success factors and the roots of ongoing systemic problems.

 Current focus areas include:

 SIRIUS is a new project bringing just over €862,751 to the Pentland Centre.
 SIRIUS stands for a Sustainable, Innovative, Resilient and Interconnected Urban food System.
 It is funded by ESRC under the JPI-UE Sustainable and Liveable Cities and Urban Areas, and a consortium led by Dr Lingxuan Liu represents a collaboration between Lancaster University, The Dutch Research Institute for Transitions (DRIFT), and Chinese Academy of Science.

 - Rurban Revolution - a new £800,000 project, funded by the Global Food Security Programme with support from BBSRC, ESRC, NERC and The Scottish Government, considering how we could transform UK food production by radically upscaling fruit and veg growing in our towns and cities, and whether urban agriculture would make us, and our environment, healthier.
-The PI for this project is Dr Jess Davies, and it crosses several Pentland Centre research priorities, including Soils and sustainable land use and Food, water, energy and business.
+The PI for this project is Dr Jess Davies, and it crosses several Pentland Centre research priorities, including Soils and sustainable land use, Sustainable Cities and Food, water, energy and business.